freezy/dmd-extensions/README.md

 colorization for games that are supported by the creators of the virtual pinball community.
 This means that the DMD will be rendered in color, with up to 64 colors per frame.

+There are two natively supported formats: Serum and VNI/PAL (originally only available for PIN2DMD displays).
+Additionally, dmdext supports colorization plugins from third parties.

+#### Colorization File Location

-There are two supported formats: Serum and VNI/PAL (originally only available for PIN2DMD displays).
-Both formats keep their files in the `altcolor` folder, which is located in the same folder as VPM (usually `Visual Pinball\VPinMAME\altcolor`).
+All formats keep their files in the `altcolor` folder, which is located in the same folder as VPM (usually `Visual Pinball\VPinMAME\altcolor`).
 In this folder, every game has its separate folder, which contains the colorization files.

 Depending on the source, the game folders and colorization files are named differently: